Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 ## How to use/install the tool

 Download the repository - [Microbiome-Diversity-Inspector](https://github.com/gbelwariar/Microbiome-Diversity-Inspector) and execute - **tool.html** (*Microbiome-Diversity-Inspector/tool.html*) in a browser(preferably Chrome Browser).
+Also download all the node modules as mentioned [here](https://www.npmjs.com/package/npm-install-all).
 In order to interact with the database, the server should be brought up to run using the command - "*node server.js*".

 ## Languages/Frameworks Used -